StarlingXWeb/starlingx-website/src/pages/blog/starlingx-2021-annual-report.md

 - Improvements to certification management to enhance automation
 - Precision Time Protocol (PTP) Notification Framework
 - Containerized Ceph storage by using Rook
-- Support for Net-SNMP v3 for the fault management service
+- Support for Net-SNMP v3 for the Fault Management service
 - CephFS for cluster storage
 - Container Image Signature Validation